-Located near the banks of the Têt River, Baston Pizza sends out mighty flavor bombs in the form of puffy pies – in fact, they’re some of the best pizzas we’ve ever had the pleasure of devouring!
-Take a seat on the terrace under the stone pine tree or inside the imposing dining room done up with waxed concrete and immaculate tiles, while pizza-yolo Bastien Beaudouin (who trained in Naples) works his lightly fermented sourdough base, baked until golden at 500°C, then garnished with outstanding ingredients.
+Located near the banks of the Têt River, Baston Pizza sends out some mighty flavor bombs in the form of puffy pies – in fact, they’re some of the best pizzas we’ve ever had the pleasure of eating!
+Take a seat on the terrace under the pine tree or inside the imposing dining room done up with waxed concrete and immaculate tiles, while pizza-yolo Bastien Beaudouin (who trained in Naples) works his lightly fermented sourdough base, baked until golden at 500°C, then decorated with outstanding ingredients.
 The night we went, the first pizza came out topped with some incredible yellow squash and sun-drenched tomatoes, plus wild spinach, pine nuts and Parmesan, all drizzled in a lemony La Guinelle vinaigrette.
 But it was the second one that really knocked our socks off: a light dough that was moist and almost brioche-like, spread with homemade pesto, melted mozzarella and burrata, and topped with pistachio mortadella, basil, Parmesan and a drizzle of extra virgin olive oil….
 You’ll also want to gobble up the classic Margherita or the very spicy Salame Piccante pizzas.
 And to bring you back down to earth, a coffee tiramisu made with classic cookies or a Roussillon apricot soup… A real knockout spot! // Mado Réassouet

 FEELING THIRSTY?
 One of the largest selections in town, with more than 300 bottles of clean wine to choose from (which are also sold to go): an Hérault white from Poivre d’Âne (€5 a glass), a local red blend from the Domaine Matassa, a Granite Gamay from Michel Guignier (€19 for each of the bottles)….
 And even a few craft beers from La Mandra (€3.50 for a 330 ml beer on tap).